 In 2015, Professor Jessie Ann Owens and Blue Heron won the Noah Greenberg Award from the American Musicological Society, providing initial stimulus for the world premiere recording of Cipriano de Rore's I madrigali a cinque voci, which was released in the fall of 2019 (BHCD 1009).
 Also in 2015 Blue Heron embarked on Ockeghem@600, a multi-season project to perform the complete works of Johannes Ockeghem (c.
-1420-1497) and record all of his songs and motets; the project will wind up around 2021, in time to commemorate the composer's circa-600th birth-day.
+1420-1497) and record all of his songs and motets; the project will wind up around 2021, in time to commemorate the composer's circa-600th birthday.
+Sean Gallagher joins Blue Heron as musicological adviser for Ockeghem@600.
 The ensemble's recordings also include a CD of plainchant and polyphony that accompanies Thomas Forrest Kelly's book Capturing Music: The Story of Notation and the live recording Christmas in Medieval England.

 BLUE HERON.
-L to R: Martin Near, David McFerrin, Stefan Reed, Margot Rood, Sumner Thompson, Owen McIntosh, Paul Guttry, Jason McStoots, Scott Metcalfe (not pictured: Megan Chartrand, Kim Leeds, Sophie Michaux, Laura Jeppesen, Aaron Sheehan)
+L to R: Martin Near, David McFerrin, Stefan Reed, Margot Rood, Sumner Thompson, Owen McIntosh, Paul Guttry, Jason McStoots, Scott Metcalfe (not pictured: Megan Chartrand, Laura Jeppesen, Kim Leeds, Sophie Michaux, Aaron Sheehan)